mbod/comm2100_S24/syllabus.md

 * By completing this course students will:
   * understand the logic behind social science research applied to Communication
   * be able to view research with a critical eye
-  * be familar with some of the key methods used in quantitative research in Communication
+  * have hands-on experience of some of the key methods used in quantitative research in Communication
   * gain a basic level of programming proficiency in the R programming language and have completed a number of programming exercises to clean, analyze, visualize and interpret data
   * understand and have practiced the use of basic descriptive and inferential statistic methods